← Back to home

 Key Findings

-1. BoltzGen designs validate significantly better than RFdiffusion+MPNN designs in AF3, despite having lower Boltz-2 scores.
+1. Aspartate (D) content is the strongest positive predictor of AF3 success (r=+0.35), while glutamate (E) is the strongest negative predictor (r=-0.33).
+BoltzGen designs tend to validate better in AF3, despite having lower Boltz-2 scores.
 This is the single strongest predictor of AF3 success.

 2. Sequence diversity matters: designs with higher Shannon entropy (more diverse AA usage) and more unique amino acids tend to validate better.
 Low-complexity sequences rich in alanine and glycine consistently fail.